 This form is provided to the coach and will be taken with the team wherever they travel.
 Please fill out completely and be specific.
 The form gives parental consent for any staff/chaperone approved by the school principal to secure emergency services (medical, dental, paramedic, ambulance) for the student at the parent/guardian expense.
 Efforts will be made to contact the parent/guardian prior to treatment or hospitalization.
-An authorization with a physician's signature must be attached if the attacked any prescription medication.
+An authorization with a physician's signature must be attached if the athlete takes any prescription medication.

-athlete takes any pres cription medication.

 Student Name: Sport(s):

 Parent/Guardian Name: Graduating Year:

 Address: City/ZIP:

 Home Phone: Mother Cell: Mother Work:

 Father Cell: Father Work:

-IN CASE OF EMERGENCY, A REPRESENATIVE OF THE VUSD ATHLE SURGICAL TREATMENT AND TRANSPORT AS NECESSARY.
-EVERY ATT BEL EMPT WILL BE MADE TO CONTACT THE EMERGENCY PERSONS LISTED
+IN CASE OF EMERGENCY, A REPRESENATIVE OF THE VUSD ATHLETIC DEPARTMENT HAS THE AUTHORITY TO SECURE MEDICAL OR SURGICAL TREATMENT AND TRANSPORT AS NECESSARY.
+EVERY ATTEMPT WILL BE MADE TO CONTACT THE EMERGENCY PERSONS LISTED BELOW.

 Family Doctor: Dr. Phone #:

 Emergency Person to Contact: Phone #:

+Relationship to Student:

+Emergency Person to Contact: Phone #:

+Relationship to Student: